To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Through email questionnaires to Dining Services, personal interviews with local fish suppliers in Northampton, and surveys to students, the actual sustainability of Smith seafood was assessed, and recommendations made to better our purchasing and consumption behavior.
 While currently Smith’s ocean impact is drastic, Dining Services is committed to making the best seafood choices possible.
 Already they are listening to student feedback and removing some of the unsustainable seafood, though it is just the beginning.
 Students seem interested in being included in the decision-making process regarding the seafood they consume, either by survey or taste-test.
 With appropriate recommendations of local, sustainable seafood sources, and student input to determine what we, the primary consumers want to eat, Smith’s impact on the world’s oceans can change for the better.

 Montgomery, Alison, "Something Smells Fishy A Look into the Sustainability of Smith College’s Seafood Consumption" (2010).
-Other Projects.
-24.
+Class Project, Smith College, Northampton, MA.